rvhonorato/gomailer/README.md

 1. Create a template file (e.g. `template.html`)
    - The template must have a `{{.Name}}` placeholder for the recipient's name
 2. Create a recipient list file (e.g. `recipients.tsv`)
-   - The file must be tab-separated
-   - The first column must be the recipient's e-mail
-   - The second column must be the recipient's name
+   - In each line, the e-mail is captured as with a regular expression, all the rest is considered to be the recipients name
 3. Define `GMAIL_USER` and `GMAIL_PASSWORD` system variables, by default it uses gmail as the server; if you want to use another server, you need to change it in the source code.

    - `GMAIL_PASSWORD` is the [app password](https://support.google.com/accounts/answer/185833?hl=en), not the account password